jhui/jhui.github.io/_posts/2017-03-15-RNN-LSTM-GRU.markdown

 h0 = features.dot(W_proj) + b_proj
 ```

+> We initialize $$h_0 = W_{proj} \cdot x_{cnn}+ b$$ .

 #### Map words to RNN
-Our training data contains both the images and captions.
-It also has a dictionary which maps a vocabulary word to an integer.
+Our training data contains both the images and captions (the true labels).
+It also has a dictionary which maps a vocabulary word to an integer index.
 Caption words in the dataset are stored as word indexes using the dictionary.
-For example, the caption "A yellow school bus idles near a park." can be stored as "1 5 3401 3461 78 5634 87 5 111 2" which 1 represents the "start" of a caption, 5 represents 'a', 3401 represents 'yellow', ...  and 2 represents the "end" of a caption.
+For example, the caption "A yellow school bus idles near a park." can be represented as "1 5 3401 3461 78 5634 87 5 111 2" which 1 represents the "start" of a caption, 5 represents 'a', 3401 represents 'yellow', ...  and 2 represents the "end" of a caption.

-> In this tutorial, we called the captions provided in the training dataset: true caption.

-However, the RNN does not use the word index directly.
+The RNN does not use the word index.
 The word index does not contain information about the semantic relationship between words.
-We need to map a word to a high dimensional space such that we can encode semantic relationship between words.
+We map a word to a higher dimensional space such that we can encode semantic relationship between words.
 For example, if we encode the word "father" as (0.2, 0.3, 0.1, ...) we should expect the word "mother" to be close by say (0.3, 0.3, 0.1, ...).
-Or the vector distance between the word "Paris" and "France" should be similar to the one between "Seoul" and "Korea". word2vec provides a mechanism to convert a word to a higher dimensional space which is trainable.
-We use a word embedding lookup table $$ W_{embed} $$ to convert a word index to a vector with length wordvec_dim.
+The vector distance between the word "Paris" and "France" should be similar to the one between "Seoul" and "Korea".
+The encoding method _word2vec_ provides a mechanism to convert a word to a higher dimensional space.
+We use a word embedding lookup table $$ W_{embed} $$ to convert a word index to a vector of length wordvec_dim.
+This embedding table is trained together with the caption creating network instead of training them independently (end-to-end training).

+> We train the word embedding table together with the caption creation network.

 The RNN will take this vector $$ X_t $$ and $$ h_{t-1} $$ to compute $$ h_t $$

 <div class="imgcap">
 <img src="/assets/rnn/cap9.png" style="border:none;width:45%;">
 </div>

->  The W for word2vec works more like a 1D lookup table than a matrix we use in a deep network.
+>  _word2vec_ encodes words to higher dimensional space that provides semantic relationships that we can manipulate as vectors.

-When we create the training data, we convert words to the corresponding word index using a vocabulary dictionary.
-In runtime, we map the word index to a word vector.
+When we create the training data, we encodes words to the corresponding word index using a vocabulary dictionary.
+The encoded data will then be saved.
+During training, we read the saved dataset and use _word2vec_ to convert the word index to a word vector.
 <div class="imgcap">
 <img src="/assets/rnn/encode.png" style="border:none;width:70%;">
 </div>